-We are currently remodeling the permanent exhibition for you, so that the two upper levels of the Libeskind Building cannot be accessed.
-The following exhibitions are showing now:
+We are currently remodeling the permanent exhibition for you so that the two upper levels of the Libeskind Building cannot be accessed.

 Welcome to Jerusalem